-The 230 Homework activities are a fun way to reinforce classroom learning.
+The 199 Homework activities are a fun way to reinforce classroom learning.
 Many students require extra practice with word recognition and reading after school to retain what they have learned.
 The students also enjoy demonstrating their reading ability to parents and family.
-Eight different types of homework activities provide word recognition practice in formats that differ from the activities practiced during class.
-The students will generalize their word recognition and reading skills to two typefaces and handwriting and new situations.
+Eight different types of homework activities provide word recognition practice in formats that differ from the activities the student practiced during class.
+The students will generalize their word recognition and reading skills to a variety of typefaces and handwriting, and new situations.